mrdotan/apicv10/instructions/Lab2/index.md

  Generate the developer portal
 ====================================================================================

-A developer portal for the sandbox catalog was already configured in this environment.
-A consumer account "ibmuser" was also created to use the Developer Portal server.
-In this section, login to Developer Portal using the credentials provided in email.
+In this section, we will configure developer portal for the sandbox catalog, sign up and login to Developer Portal.

 **Create API Connect Developer Portal site**

 1. Login to the API Manager.